Ejb503/ai-voice-generation/README.md

 ## Overview

-Edward here.
-I’ve built a simple version of OpenAI's voice functionality using free APIs.
+A simple version of OpenAI's voice functionality using free APIs.
 This demo lets you talk, listen, and converse with LLMs.
-Original blog post is here: - **Blog:** [Blog Post](https://tyingshoelaces.com/blog/ai-voice-generation)
-Youtube video is here: [YouTube Video](https://youtu.be/3zPeOpOEmyQ)
+Original blog post is here: - **Blog:** [Blog Post](https://tyingshoelaces.com/blog/ai-voice-generation) Youtube video is here: [YouTube Video](https://youtu.be/3zPeOpOEmyQ)

-Feel free to play around and tell me what you think!
+Feel free to play around!

 ## Tech Stack